vcokltfre/bot-tutorial/docs/part1.md

 ![Create an Application"](https://github.com/vcokltfre/bot-tutorial/raw/master/images/dev_portal_2.png "Create an Application")

 Be sure to enter a suitable name for your bot - make sure to follow the Discord terms of service, so no slurs or harassment.
-To be clear, this applies throughout this tutorial also, and you should ake sure to follow the [Terms of Service](https://dis.gd/terms) and [Developer Terms](https://discord.com/developers/docs/legal) when creating your bot.
+To be clear, this applies throughout this tutorial also, and you should make sure to follow the [Terms of Service](https://dis.gd/terms) and [Developer Terms](https://discord.com/developers/docs/legal) when creating your bot.
 Notably that means things like:

 - Not abusing the API.
 - Not harassing users.